Housing + Dining

 Whether you are staying on campus in the residence halls, at one of UIC Global off-campus housing options or you are a graduate student residing in a neighborhood nearby, you will find Chicago is a beautiful place to be.
 Our city is a living laboratory for business, art and culture comprised of more than 100 different neighborhoods.

-- Undergraduates can choose from five different housing options that vary by location, price and amenities.
+- Undergraduates can choose from seven different housing options that vary by location, price and amenities.
 All undergraduate housing options are within walking distance to UIC’s dining halls, classroom buildings, administrative offices and fitness facilities.
 Students will also be able to access campus through the UIC shuttle system.

 - Graduate students can choose to live in UIC Global off-campus housing or locate their own housing near campus.
 All off-campus housing options have furnished private bedrooms and include an amenities pack as well as a fully prepared kitchen.
 The apartments also have a furnished common living room, high-speed internet and cable.